 At Solværøyan Birds and Beds, you’ll find unique accommodations and rare nature experiences in one of the Helgeland coast’s finest birdwatching paradises.
-Sleneset is part of the Solvær Islands.
+Sleneset is part of the Solvær archipelago.

 Smia